These are the best homemade biscuits, ever.

 Some people even freeze everything they are using.
 That’s slightly on the drastic side, just saying. ?

 Now, comes the fun part…

 This is where you determine your biscuit-making prowess…

 Third, you’ll want to SNAP the butter into the flour.

 Literally, snap the butter shreds into the flour.
 With a big clump of the butter and flour, run your thumb across your four fingers in a snapping motion.

 You read lots and lots of recipes where the instructions tell you to “cut in butter until it resembles peas.”

 Well, I like flat pieces of butter — so balls.
 So, when you snap the shreds you end up with FLAKY layers because you’ll see why/how in a second.

-Fourth, add your buttermilk into the flour and gently toss around.
+Fourth, add your buttermilk to the flour and gently toss it around.